fatih/gomodifytags/README.md

 ```

 If we add the `xml` tag and tell to output the format in json  with the
-`-format` flag, the following will be outputed:
+`-format` flag, the following will be printed:

 ```
 $ gomodifytags -file demo.go -struct Server -add-tags xml -format json